kivy/kivy/doc/sources/contribute-unittest.rst

 Unit tests are seperated into two cases:

-* Non graphical unit tests: theses are standard unit tests that can run in a console
+* Non graphical unit tests: these are standard unit tests that can run in a console
-* Graphical unit tests: theses need a GL context, and work via image comparison
+* Graphical unit tests: these need a GL context, and work via image comparison

 To be able to run unit tests, you need to install nose (http://code.google.com/p/python-nose/), and coverage